Smoke and Mirrors

 She did mention to him she knew how to dance.
 She would not be dismissed as some random dance partner.

 Closing her eyes, she focused on the pumping rhythm that was shaking the floor.
-She let every note into her blood, let the melody move her upper body, while the letting the back-beat flow through her lower body.
-When she opened her eyes again, she was rolling her body perfectly in sync to Levi’s.
+She let every note into her blood, let the melody move her upper body while letting the back-beat flow through her lower body.
+When she opened her eyes again, she was rolling her body perfectly in sync with Levi’s.
 And she could feel eyes on her now.